Dennis Francis (artist)

-Dennis Morales Francis is a comic book creator, artist, and writer.
-He created the Jax and the Hellhound and Major Lancer and the Starlight Squadron comic series that were published by Blackthorne Publishing Inc. He also worked in advertising, film and television including Late Night with David Letterman.
+Dennis Morales Francis (born February 1, 1957, in Kingston, Jamaica) is an American comic book creator, artist, and writer.
+He created the Jax and the Hellhound and Major Lancer and the Starlight Squadron comic series that were published by Blackthorne Publishing.
+He also worked in advertising, film and television including Late Night with David Letterman.

 Francis started as an apprentice to comics DC Comics legend Dick Giordano before working with his partner Neal Adams at Continuity Studios in New York City.
 He became one of the prolific writer illustrators during the heyday of black-and-white comics throughout the 1980s.
 His comics work usually centers on science fiction and fantasy.

 Biography

 Early life

 Francis was born in Kingston, Jamaica in February 1957.
 His family immigrated to the U.S. in 1965.
-He took a keen interest in comics during his adolescent years while enjoying the works of Russ Manning, Gene Colan, Neal Adams and Dick Giordano.
-Dennis Francis made several attempts to break into the comics field during his high school years at the Fiorello LaGuardia School of Music and Art.
+He took a keen interest in comics during his adolescent years while enjoying the works of Russ Manning, Gene Colan, Neal Adams, and Dick Giordano.
+Francis made several attempts to break into the comics field during his high school years at the High School of Music & Art.